Volkswagen emissions scandal: Deaths

 A peer-reviewed study published in Environmental Research Letters estimated that approximately 59 premature deaths will be caused by the excess pollution produced between 2008 and 2015 by vehicles equipped with the defeat device in the United States, the majority due to particulate pollution (87 percent) with the remainder due to ozone (13 percent).
 The study also found that making these vehicles emissions compliant by the end of 2016 would avert an additional 130 early deaths.

 Earlier non peer-reviewed studies published in media sources, quoted estimates ranging from 10 to 350 excess deaths in the United States related to the defeat devices based on varying assumptions.

 A 2022 study by economists found that each cheating Volkswagen car per 1,000 cars caused a low birth weight rate increase of 1.9 percent and infant mortality rate increase by 1.7 percent.

-A 2025 study by the Centre for Research on Energy and Clean Air found that excess emissions are projected to cause 205,000 (123,000–356,000) premature deaths over the period of 2009 to 2040 across the EU and UK.
+A 2025 study by the Centre for Research on Energy and Clean Air found that, beyond exclusively Volkswagen vehicles, excess emissions emitted by diesel vehicles are estimated to have caused 124,000 (between 75,000–216,000) premature deaths over the period of 2009 to 2024 across the EU and UK, and if no further action is taken, a projected 81,000 (between 48,000–140,000) premature deaths from 2025 to 2040.

 Non-fatal health impacts

 Since NO_{2} is a precursor to ground-level ozone it may cause respiratory problems "including asthma, bronchitis and emphysema".
 Nitrogen oxides amplify the effect of fine particulate matter soot which causes heart problems, a form of air pollution estimated to kill 50,000 in the United States annually.

-A peer-reviewed study published in Environmental Pollution estimated that the fraudulent emissions would be associated with 45 thousand disability-adjusted life years (DALYs) and a value of life lost of at least 39 billion US dollars.
+A peer-reviewed study published in Environmental Pollution estimated that the fraudulent emissions would be associated with 45,000 disability-adjusted life years (DALYs) and a value of life lost of at least 39 billion US dollars.

 In June 2016, Axel Friedrich, formerly with the German equivalent of the E.P.A. and a co-founder of the International Council on Clean Transportation stated "It's not just fraud – it's physical assault."

 Environmental consequences

-also contribute to acid rain, and visibly brown clouds or smog due to both the visible nature of NO_{2}, and the ground level ozone created by NO. NO and NO_{2} are not greenhouse gases, whereas N_{2}O is.
+also contributes to acid rain, and visibly brown clouds or smog due to both the visible nature of NO_{2} and the ground level ozone created by NO. NO and NO_{2} are not greenhouse gases, whereas N_{2}O is a greenhouse gas.
 NO_{2} is a precursor to ground-level ozone.
+In regions such as Europe, stricter laws and regulations took longer to be implemented; as a result, it temporarily allowed vehicles to emit more into the air until the Euro 6 standards were phased in.